Pixel 10: Software

 The Pixel 10 Series comes pre-installed with Android 16, with the recently-announced Material 3 Expressive UI theming also onboard at launch.
 It is based on the same Material You theming introduced with the Pixel 6 series and Android 12.
 It is the third of the Android smartphone series that offers 7 years of support, after the Pixel 8 and Pixel 9.
 It changes font & icon styles, makes text, time, buttons, and icons expand and scale dynamically.
 Furthermore, it makes animations more fluid and makes haptics more frequent throughout interfaces, and overhauls the notification bar and Quick Settings panel to allow for more customization.

 Exclusive to the Pixel 10 Series are multiple AI-powered features.
 Magic Cue is an agentic suggestion integration that leverages on-device machine learning to provide relevant information to the user during a text conversation or phone call.
 It scans information in emails, messages, notes, and surfaces relevant suggestions to autofill in a text message or display during a phone call.
 It is only integrated with Google services at the moment, such as Gmail, Keep Notes, Google Messages, Google Calendar, etc.

-Camera Coach is an Gemini-powered virtual guide that assists the user in taking photos in the Camera app by providing step-by-step instructions for proper framing, lighting, composition and more.
+Camera Coach is a Gemini-powered virtual guide that assists the user in taking photos in the Camera app by providing step-by-step instructions for proper framing, lighting, composition and more.
 It does not run on-device, and therefore reliant on an internet connection to function.

 Pixel Studio, an AI-powered Image Generator app introduced with the Pixel 9 series, was upgraded to use Google's Imagen 4 model, which can produce higher-quality images with more accurate prompts.
 It now supports people generation and text rendering within images.

 Voice Translate is a toggleable, real-time call translator that runs on-device.
-The specialized AI voice model uses 2–3 seconds of words to generate a realistic personification of your voice that is then translated into another language to the user on the other line.
+The specialized AI voice model uses 2–3 seconds of wordexs to generate a realistic personification of your voice that is then translated into another language to the user on the other line.

 It has been reported that the Battery Health Assistance feature, that slows charging speed and reduces battery capacity over time, is mandatory on all Pixel 10 models.
 It begins lowering voltage after 200 charge cycles and keeps adjusting until it reaches 1,000 cycles.